Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 PART IV – Diffraction, Fourier Optics and Modern Optics

-Since 2021, I have been teaching part of the course Neutron Stars, Black Holes and
+From 2021 to 2023, I taught part of the course Neutron Stars, Black Holes and

 Gravitational Waves, one of the modules of the Postgraduate Program in High Energy